Do I have to be an FCIB member to be eligible to apply for the ICCE?

 You'll earn EDUCATION and PARTICIPATION points through your engagement.
-You'll need to earn 20 education points and 20 participation points to apply for the ICCE designation.
+You'll need to earn 10 education points and 10 participation points to apply for the ICCE designation.
 Of course, your education and participation points earned in the two-year period up to the point of submitting your ICCE application are valid.
-If you apply for your CICP on January 1, 2012, the points you earned in 2010 and 2011 will be accepted.

 No, points earned in each two year period may not be carried over but FCIB will always consider individual circumstances.
 FCIB's mission is to assist all applicants in getting the most from their continuing professional development, so please do not hesitate to discuss this with a member of the FCIB team.

-I've earned more than 20 in one category but I do not have enough points in the other category.
+I've earned more than 10 points in one category but I do not have enough points in the other category.
 Can points be transferred between categories?

 No, because it is important that both education and participation point categories are equally supported and encouraged.
 Participation points may not be substituted for education points nor may education points be substituted for participation points.
 You must meet the minimum requirements for each category.